Substance Use

 If you are experiencing these severe side effects of Valium use, you should seek medical attention immediately.
 These Valium side effects may cause permanent damage that could be potentially fatal.
 Valium side effects that continue for a long time can become very problematic.

 If your symptoms don’t improve or worsen, you should visit your local ER or call emergency services immediately.
-If you or a loved one suffer from Valium abuse disorder, now is the time to seek help.
+If you or a loved one suffers from Valium abuse disorder, now is the time to seek help.
 The sooner you get off Valium, the better.
 Continuous use of Valium can lead to life-threatening complications like overdose or organ failure.

 Is Valium Addictive?